mlz-ictrl/nicos/doc/source/protocols/daemon.rst

 unsigned 32-bit integer.

-In both cases, the payload is a serialized Python object -- for "error" frames it should unserialize to a simple string explaining the error.
+In both cases, the payload is a serialized Python object -- for "error" frames it should deserialize to a simple string explaining the error.

 For "data" frames sent from the daemon to the client, the payload is a serialized Python object.